 In this paper we study admissible extensions of several theories $T$ of reverse mathematics.
 The idea is that in such an extension the structure $\mathfrak{M} =(\Nbb,\Sbb,\in)$ of the natural numbers and collection of sets of natural numbers $\Sbb$ has to obey the axioms of $T$ while simultaneously one also has a set-theoretic world with transfinite levels erected on top of $\mathfrak{M}$ governed by the axioms of Kripke-Platek set theory, $\kp$.

 In some respects, the admissible extension of $T$ can be viewed as a proof-theoretic analog of Barwise's admissible cover of an arbitrary model of set theory (in his book ``Admissible Sets and Structures'').
 However, by contrast, the admissible extension of $T$ is usually not a conservative extension of $T$.
-Owing to the interplay of $T$ and $\kp$, either theory's axioms may force new sets of natural to exists which in turn may engender yet new sets of naturals on account of the axioms of the other.
+Owing to the interplay of $T$ and $\kp$, either theory's axioms may force new sets of naturals to exists which in turn may engender yet new sets of naturals on account of the axioms of the other.